official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 go through the UN and strengthen inspections – not to find hidden triggers”.
 A resolution with P5 support “would give the clearest possible signal to Iraq”.

-266 Letter Manning to McDonald, 6 November 2002, ‘Iraq: Conversation with Condi Rice’.
+[^266]: Letter Manning to McDonald, 6 November 2002, ‘Iraq: Conversation with Condi Rice’.
-267 Telegram [un‑numbered] FCO London to Washington, 6 November 2002, ‘Foreign Secretary’s
+[^267]: Telegram [un‑numbered] FCO London to Washington, 6 November 2002, ‘Foreign Secretary’s
-Conversation with US Secretary of State, 6 November’.
-268 Telegram 585 FCO London to UKMIS New York, 2 November 2002, ‘Iraq: Foreign Secretary’s Conversation with US Secretary of State, 2 November’.
+[^268]: Telegram 585 FCO London to UKMIS New York, 2 November 2002, ‘Iraq: Foreign Secretary’s
-269 Telegram 2120 UKMIS New York to FCO London, 7 November 2002, ‘Iraq: Security Council Consultations’.
+[^269]: Telegram 2120 UKMIS New York to FCO London, 7 November 2002, ‘Iraq: Security Council
-270 Manuscript comment Adams to AG on Telegram 2112 UKMIS New York to FCO London,
+[^270]: Manuscript comment Adams to AG on Telegram 2112 UKMIS New York to FCO London,
 6 November 2002, ‘Iraq: 6 November Revised Resolution’.
-271 Telegram 2119 UKMIS New York to FCO London, 7 November 2002, ‘Personal Iraq: P5 Meeting
+[^271]: Telegram 2119 UKMIS New York to FCO London, 7 November 2002, ‘Personal Iraq: P5 Meeting
-and Contacts with Negroponte’.

 335